samcruickshank/samcruickshank.github.io/_publications/2017-08-01-Amphibia-Reptilia-Photo-ID.md

 date: 2017-08-01
 venue: Amphibia-Reptilia
 paperurl: 'https://doi.org/10.1163/15685381-00003112'
 citation: 'Cruickshank, S.S., and Schmidt, B.R.
 (2017).
-Error rates and variation between observers are reduced with the use of photographic matching software for capture-recapture studies <i>Amphibia-Reptilia</i>.
+Error rates and variation between observers are reduced with the use of photographic matching software for capture-recapture studies. <i>Amphibia-Reptilia</i>.
 38(3): 315–325'
 ---